USMC Joint Terminal Attack Controller Job Description (MOS 8002)

-The Marine who has the JTAC certification is also known as the Forward Air Controller (FAC) with many of our allied countries and what our country used to refer to them.
+The Marine who has the JTAC certification is also known as the Forward Air Controller (FAC) with many of our allied countries and is how our country used to refer to them.
 The JTAC is more of a certification, but in the Marine Corps, it is also an MOS.
 The MOS 8002 is primarily responsible for calling in close air support to a forward location.
-You do not need to be JTAC certified to make these kind of radio requests as officers and radiomen make close air support calls when needed as well.
+You do not need to be JTAC certified to make these kinds of radio requests, as officers and radiomen make close air support calls when needed as well.

 Type of MOS: Primary Military Occupational Specialty (8002)

 Job Description: This MOS requires formal Joint Terminal Attack Controller (JTAC) training and certification.
 It forms the foundation skill set for assignment to appropriate JTAC billet in the Operating Forces.
 A JTAC is a certified service member, who from a forward position directs the action of combat aircraft engaged in close air support (CAS), and other offensive air operations.
 A qualified and current JTAC will be recognized across DoD as capable and authorized to perform terminal attack control.

 Only Training and Readiness (T&R) qualified and current JTACs may conduct Close Air Support (CAS) training operations without specified instructor supervision.
 Training must be documented and certified in the JTAC training record.